MalcolmSlaney/CrossCountryStats/README.md

 The goal of this exercise is to estimate the relative difficulty of each course in our dataset.
-Here are the results for a number of courses run by local high school teams (Palo Alto, Los Altos, Archbishop Mitty, and Lynbrook):
+Here are the results for a number of courses run by local high school teams (Palo Alto, Los Altos, Archbishop Mitty, and Lynbrook).
+The name of each course is followed by its distance in miles.

 |Index | Course Name                      | Boys Difficulty | Girls Difficulty | # Boys | # Girls |
 |-----:|---------------------------------:|----------------:|-----------------:|-------:|--------:|